Oregon candidate slammed for vulgar tweet on Melania Trump

 An Oregon congressional candidate is facing intense criticism after he published a "disgraceful" tweet regarding first lady Melania Trump.

-In response to another tweet comparing the amount of staff Trump has employed as first lady compared with Michelle Obama, Mark Roberts asked, “Did you know the First Lady works by the hour?”
+In response to another tweet comparing the amount of staff Trump has employed as first lady compared with Michelle Obama, Mark Roberts — who's running as an independent — asked, “Did you know the First Lady works by the hour?”
 He included two vulgar hashtags.

 When another Twitter user pointed out Trump had successfully sued the Daily Mail for a story on unfounded rumors about the first lady, he used another vulgar term.